 Making Hasselback au Gratin Potatoes:

-See, I had made a recipe from Serious Eats, but honestly we were slightly overwhelmed by it.
+See, I had made a recipe from Serious Eats, but honestly, we were slightly underwhelmed by it.
 We thought it was a bit “Meh.”
-That’s when I decided to remake it but boost up the flavor a bit; use garlic powder instead of minced garlic and more salt to totally infuse the cream with flavor, Then I ran out of time & in a panic put the casserole of potatoes the microwave to give them a head start and then put them into the oven.
+That’s when I decided to remake it but boost up the flavor a bit; use garlic powder instead of minced garlic and more salt to totally infuse the cream with flavor, Then I ran out of time & in a panic put the casserole of potatoes the microwave to give them a head start before putting them into the oven.

 Now you can just cook the Hasselback au Gratin Potatoes for an hour and a half like the original recipe states, but I highly recommend going for 30 minutes in the microwave and thirty minutes in the oven.
 That’s less time and twice as good!
 Directions for both baking methods are in the recipe. below.